|What if I am absent?||The due dates are absolute. If you are gone, you need to make sure the assignments are in on time.|

 |What should I know as I begin this class?||

-At the end of the course, each student should be able to/ measured by:
+At the end of the course, each student should be able to/ measure by:

 The above objectives will be measured using a combination of: